-The anti death penalty, non fact checked literature told Grann what he wanted to hear, so, why fact check it?
+The anti death penalty, non fact checked literature told Grann/Zwick what they wanted to hear, so, why fact check it?
 Credibility?
 Grann, anti death penalty activist.

 Many reporters, blindly parrot these same anti death penalty morsels of nonsense, below A-E, without fact checking.
-So travels Grann.
+So travels Grann, as detailed:

 (A) Grann says "Since 1976, more than a hundred and thirty people on death row have been exonerated."

 (B) On the DNA front, Grann says DNA "saved" 17 death row inmates.
 Grann wants us to believe those 17 would have been executed, absent that DNA exclusion.